Culmination Of 18 Months Of Van Life In Mexico

 Many ATMs in Mexico will often try to trick you into accepting a worse exchange rate.

-When withdrawing money from a Mexican ATM, the last screen on the ATM machine, right before you money is dispensed, will show you the amount you want to withdraw and will show you the proposed exchange rate.
+When withdrawing money from a Mexican ATM, the last screen on the ATM, right before your cash is dispensed, will show you the amount you want to withdraw and the proposed exchange rate.

 That day, the market exchange rate was 1 USD = ~20 MXN.

-You will be given a choice whether to ‘accept’ or ‘decline’.
+You will choose whether to ‘accept’ or ‘decline.’
 DO NOT accept.
-The ATM is asking you whether you accept the Mexican bank’s proposed exchange rate (which includes the 5.99% markup).
+The ATM asks whether you accept the Mexican bank’s proposed exchange rate (which includes the 5.99% markup).

 Terrible at Spanish?
 Tell me about it!

 As with most other countries, the locals appreciate it if you try to speak their language.
-It’s a great way to respect and understanding their culture thorough language.
+It’s a great way to respect and understand their culture through language.

 But speaking a bit of Spanish also goes a long way to aiding your van life journey through Mexico.

-In this chapter we share some useful phrases we’ve learned driving along Mexico.
+This chapter shares some useful phrases we’ve learned while driving along Mexico.

 'Tope' = Speed Bump